City Island, Bronx: Demographics

 Throgs Neck and Westchester Square, had 121,868 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 81.1 years.
 This is about the same as the median life expectancy of 81.2 for all New York City neighborhoods.
-Most inhabitants are youth and middle-aged adults: 20% are between the ages of between 0–17, 26% between 25–44, and 27% between 45–64.
+Most inhabitants are youth and middle-aged adults: 20% are between the ages of between 0–17, 26% between 25 and 44, and 27% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 9% and 18% respectively.

 As of 2017, the median household income in Community District 10 was $59,522.
 In 2018, an estimated 14% residents of Community District 10 lived in poverty, compared to 25% in all of the Bronx and 20% in all of New York City.
 One in eleven residents (9%) were unemployed, compared to 13% in the Bronx and 9% in New York City.
 Rent burden, or the percentage of residents who have difficulty paying their rent, is 45% in Community District 10, compared to the boroughwide and citywide rates of 58% and 51% respectively.
 Based on this calculation, as of 2018, Community District 10 is considered high-income relative to the rest of the city and not gentrifying.

 Land use

 Most businesses are clustered along the central City Island Avenue.
-There is one small supermarket, a gas station, a pharmacy, a bank, a hardware store and a variety of other small shops.
+There is one small supermarket, a gas station, a bank, a hardware store and a variety of other small shops.
 The island is most famous for its numerous seafood restaurants and antique stores, which line both sides of the avenue.

 At the southernmost section of City Island is Belden Point, named for William Belden, a developer who opened an amusement park and resort in the area in 1887.
 In the early part of the 20th century, the area was a favored recreation location for business tycoons including Vincent Astor, J.P.
 Morgan and William Randolph Hearst.
 Today, Belden Point is home to a number of popular seafood restaurants.
 A new public greenspace was dedicated in 2016 at its waterfront tip.

 In 1960 City Island became the last community in New York City to get dial telephone service.
 Until then eight operators in a private home on Schofield Street connected all calls.
 The dial exchange began as Area Code 212-TT5.
-Now Area Code 718-885.
+Now Area Code 718–885.